nickangtc/nickang-blog-gatsby/content/blog/2020-12-27-shops-closed-on-sunday-germany/index.md

 Shopping is theatrical.
 We dress up to go to the mall to buy new clothes to then dress up to go to the mall again.
 It is a hamster wheel and we are the tired hamsters running, only ever stopping to sip water and swallow food.

-And it’s particularly problematic that many of our supermarkets are in shopping malls.
+And it’s particularly problematic that many of our supermarkets are _inside_ shopping malls.
 It is as though we have willingly handed our freewill over to Capitalism (*CapitaLand?*) to molest.

 We must be cautious of the [Diderot Effect](https://jamesclear.com/diderot-effect) at play.
 Denis Diderot was a French philosopher who was too poor to even provide a dowry for his daughter’s wedding.
 But in 1765, he sold his Encyclopédie to Catherine the Great, the Empress of Russia, for £1,000 and was suddenly rich.
 With his newfound wealth, he bought an expensive scarlet robe.
 From that day, he made more and more purchases because there was “no more coordination, no more unity, no more beauty” between his beautiful robe and the rest of his possessions.